Mortgage Holiday vs Interest-Only- What’s Best in NZ?

 Payment-Holiday-Mortgage

-Example of mortgage holiday savings
+Financial Implications example of mortgage holiday

 • The original amount of the loan was $500,000